Plant-based diet to increase memory

 - Foods rich in Vitamin B: Vitamin B is considered the most important vitamin for mental health.
 Within the group of vitamin B, there are some vitamins particularly interesting for conservation and maintenance of memory: Vitamin B1 (Thiamin), Vitamin B3 (Niacin), Vitamin B6 (Pyridoxine), Vitamin B9 (Folic acid) and Vitamin B12 (Cobalamin).

 Eating natural foods containing vitamins of this group will help us improve and maintain memory and mental concentration.

 Without enough choline some imbalances in the brain can take place that are manifested in the form of inappropriate behavior, emotional problems and lack of memory.
-Among the major choline-rich foods, we have: garlic, onions, celery, peanuts, asparagus, oats, borage, carrots, soybean, wheat, rice, beans, peas, eggplants, or maize.
+Among the major choline-rich foods, we have the group of legumes in gneral ( soybean, beans, peas, peanuts... ) garlic, onions, celery, asparagus, oats, borage, carrots, wheat, rice, eggplants, or maize.